LaurRenman/Cournot-RL-/README.md

-Yes — I understand exactly what this project does and how all the pieces fit together.
-Below is a **clean, professional GitHub README** tailored to your codebase, assumptions, and experimental structure.
-It’s written for an audience familiar with **reinforcement learning, game theory, and economics**, but still readable.

-You can copy-paste this directly into `README.md`.

----

 # Regret-Minimizing Reinforcement Learning in Cournot Competition

 This repository implements a **regret-minimization–based reinforcement learning framework** for Cournot competition with agents that have **heterogeneous information structures**.